jcsirot/playbooks/README.md

   * ubuntu / __analyzer__ -- create a wireshark-based wifi traffic analyzer node.
     The setup used for this is a bare laptop with a RJ45 interface and a wireless interface.
-    A wifi hotspot is connected to the RJ45 interface and fetch its address from the DHCP server.
+    A wifi router is connected to the RJ45 interface and fetch its address from the DHCP server.
     The laptop acts as a gateway, forwarding the traffic to its wireless interface.
     Users can connect via RDP and starts wireshark.
   * ubuntu / __apache__ (or __noapache__ to remove)